 The Fraser Coast Regional Council in conjunction with the Bureau of Meteorology operates a flood warning system for the Burrum and Cherwell River catchments.
 The network consists of automatic rainfall and river height stations which regularly forward data via radio telemetry to a base station located at Hervey Bay and the Bureau's Flood Warning Centre in Brisbane.
 The system provides early warning of heavy rainfall and river rises throughout the two catchments and enables more accurate and timely flood warning and forecasts.
 The Department of Natural Resources and Mines also co-locates an automatic telemetry station at Lenthalls Dam.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Burrum and Cherwell River catchments during flood events.
 Qualitative flood forecasts are issued when moderate flood levels are likely to be exceeded.

 The Bundaberg Regional Council and the Fraser Coast Regional Council are both able to provide further information on flooding in your area of the Burrum and Cherwell River catchments.

 The Burrum and Cherwell ALERT Flood Warning System was completed in 1995 as a co-operative project between the Bureau of Meteorology and the Fraser Coast Regional Council.
 The system comprises of a network of rainfall and river height stations which report via VHF radio to base station computers in the Hervey Bay.
 The stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.

 In consultation with Fraser Coast Regional Council, the Bureau issues Flood Warnings for the Burrum and Cherwell Rivers.
-The Cherwell River particularly responds very quickly to rainfall and warnings rely on the ALERT system and local arrangements.
+The Cherwell River responds very quickly to rainfall and flood warnings rely on the ALERT system and local arrangements.